-Judi Hodge Bergeron, board certified hearing specialist and owner at Beauport Hearing Care, said, “We are excited to join with community partners to collect ‘Orphan Hearing Aids’ all around Cape Ann.
+Judi Hodge Bergeron, board certified hearing specialist and owner at Beauport Hearing Care, said, “We are excited to join with community partners to collect ‘Orphaned Hearing Aids’ all around Cape Ann.
 Donated hearing aids will bring the precious gift of hearing to people that cannot afford them.”

-Beginning May 1st, look for the blue Orphan Hearing Aid collection boxes at the locations listed below.
+Beginning May 1st, look for the blue Orphaned Hearing Aid collection boxes at the locations listed below.
 Donors that share their name and address on the donation envelope will receive a letter of thanks.

 Hearing aid donations will help people locally and around the world.
 Beauport Hearing Care established a partnership with the Starkey Hearing Foundation a few years ago by providing free hearing aids to impacted survivors of the Boston Marathon bombing.
 More recently Beauport Hearing Care helped the Holy Family Mission obtain free hearing aids through a Starkey Hearing Foundation partner in Santiago, Dominican Republic.
 Click here to read more.

 Beginning May 1st: Look for our blue collection boxes at these partner locations:

 - Aberdeen Home Care, 8 Cherry St, Danvers, MA 01923

 - Cape Ann Chamber of Commerce, 33 Commercial Street, Gloucester, MA 01930

 - Cape Ann Veterans Services, 12 Emerson Ave, Gloucester, MA 01930